 In addition, by entering into a settlement agreement, the employee can avoid the financial and emotional burden of proceeding to issue a claim at an employment tribunal.

 If you have a particularly short or specific deadline, your solicitor will do their best to accommodate this.
-It is helpful if you let them know the timescales at the start of your meeting so that they are fully aware.
+It is helpful if you let them know the timescales at the start of the process so that they are fully aware.

 As a starting point, you should carefully read through the settlement agreement.
 A settlement agreement can only become legally binding once you have taken independent legal advice on the terms.
 This means that you are required to take a copy of the agreement to an employment law solicitor.
 Your employer may put you in touch with a solicitor or you may be able to choose a solicitor.